marcincichocki/breach-protocol-autosolver/README.md

 Values higher than 1.50 are will negatively impact ocr.

-`--experimental-buffer-size-recognition` flag can be used to improve buffer size recognition on very high gamma levels.
+`--experimental-buffer-size-recognition` flag can be used to improve buffer size recognition at very high gamma levels.

 3. language